 How times have changed.
-It wasn't long ago that the idea of cinema-quality visuals in your own home was a laughable idea – held back by TV panel sizes, screen resolutions, and overall smaller expectations for the experiences to be had on the small-screen.
-Now though, creating a home theater system worthy of big-screen movies has never been more within reach.
+It wasn't long ago that the idea of a home theater system was a laughable idea – held back by small TV panel sizes, poor display resolution, and sub-par audio quality.

-The soundbar: Samsung HW-N950
+- The soundbar: Samsung HW-Q90R

 While high-end TVs are increasingly upping their game for built-in speakers, nothing compares to an external hi-fi system to really make an impact.

-Read the full review: Samsung HW-N950 Soundbar review
+Read more: Samsung HW-Q90R Soundbar review

 While more and more 4K-quality content is available through smart TV apps like Netflix and Amazon Prime, how many pixels you end up seeing will depend on the strength of your internet connection – and investing in a 4K Ultra HD Blu-ray player can be a sensible way to ensure you get the most of your favorite 4K Blu-ray movies.

 The DP-UB9000 is Panasonic’s latest flagship 4K Ultra HD Blu-ray player and, after Oppo started winding down its competing devices, the new model finds itself in one of the top spots in the high-end player market.